matatk/agrip/audioquake/manuals/user-manual-part04.md

 ## Setting up and Running your own Server

 Running your own *AudioQuake* server allows total control over which maps, gametypes and rules you play.
 It can also be a fun and rewarding thing to do.
-If you would like to try setting up your own server, we recommend that you have a go – it will provide you with your ideal game setup and other *AudioQuake* players with an extra place to play (if you run a public server).
+If you would like to try setting up your own server, we recommend that you have a go&mdash;it will provide you with your ideal game setup and other *AudioQuake* players with an extra place to play (if you run a public server).

 ### Clients and Dedicated vs. Listen Servers

 Quake is a "client-server" game.
 This means that at any time, to play the game you need a client and a server.
 The client is the program that the user interacts with, that outputs audio/video and captures input (to be used when moving the player or typing in the console).
 The server runs the game itself.
 It controls the environment (lifts, buttons) and items in it (powerups, monsters) and keeps track of scoring in multiplayer games.
 If you're playing a singleplayer game or practice match on your own computer, the client and the server are both running on your computer.
 If you're playing an Internet multiplayer game, the server could be hundreds of miles away.

 When setting up a server, the most fundamental decision is what type of server to set up.
 Dedicated servers are programs that only perform the task of running the game.
 They do not output any audio/video and don't allow you to play a game on them directly.
-Listen servers, however, act as the singleplayer and offline game modes do – except that they allow connections from other players on the Internet.
+Listen servers, however, act as the singleplayer and offline game modes do&mdash;except that they allow connections from other players on the Internet.
 From your point-of-view, this makes listen servers "feel" very similar to the on or offline games you've been accustomed to playing up until now.

 #### Why Use Dedicated Servers?